101guptaji/hgrestro-frontend/README.md

     - Persistent cart view with smooth checkout flow.

 ### Challenges Faced:
-- Updating Orders status based on time.
+- Updating the order status based on time.
-- Managing complex state across various components like tables, orders, and Menu.
+- Managing complex state across various components like tables, orders, and the Menu.
 - Creating an intuitive UI that could support swipe-to-order and on-screen keyboard inputs.

-### Built with:
+### Tech Stack:
+    React.js with reusable components for building dynamic interfaces.
-    Frontend: Built using React.js and Vanilla CSS, ensuring a responsive and user-friendly UI across devices.
+    Vanilla CSS with flexbox and grid for a responsive and user-friendly UI across devices.
-    Backend: Created RESTful APIs using Node.js with Express, handling CRUD operations, order processing, and business logic.
-    Database: Used MongoDB to store dynamic data like orders, menu items, tables, and chef information.
+    Redux for state management across the application.
+    Node.js + Express for building secure RESTful APIs with routing.
+    MongoDB for database operations with Mongoose ORM.
+    Recharts for data visualization.
+    LocalStorage for cart persistence and quick client-side caching.